 Third-party data verification requires owners/managers of covered buildings to hire a certified third-party expert who will independently review and verify the building’s benchmarking data.

-Under Building Performance Colorado, data verification is required when the building requests a compliance pathway adjustment.
+Under Building Performance Colorado, data verification is required for every year of previous benchmarking data when the building requests a compliance pathway adjustment.

 WHAT ARE THE PENALTIES IF YOU DON'T COMPLY WITH BUILDING PERFORMANCE COLORADO?